Trump went even further than other uber-rich to shrink taxes

 U.S. tax law has long been kind to big real estate developers.
 It allows them myriad legal loopholes and breaks that can significantly shrink their tax bills.
 The law became even kinder to them after Trump’s Republican allies in Congress pushed through his $1.5 trillion tax overhaul, which took effect in 2018.

 The Times reviewed Trump’s tax returns for 2000 through 2017, so its report didn’t capture the impact of the 2018 law.
-But Martin Sullivan, chief economist at Tax Analysts, said: “It is much easier now for a real estate developer to avoid taxes that it was five years ago.’’
+But Martin Sullivan, chief economist at Tax Analysts, said: “It is much easier now for a real estate developer to avoid taxes than it was five years ago.’’

 Even before the 2018 law, developers could claim losses more quickly and easily than other businesses — and more easily delay or avoid reporting profits to the Internal Revenue Service.
 Even if they fall behind on their debts, if their creditors forgive their debts, they face fewer tax penalties than other investors do.